Illusions of Criticality: Crises Without Tipping Points: Non-Normal Transients during Epileptic Seizure

+To test this hypothesis, we analyse an EEG recording of a patient during an epileptic seizure, collected at the Children's Hospital Boston \cite{Goldberger2000}.
+The data include measurements from 23 EEG channels sampled at 256 Hz, covering the time before, during, and after a seizure event lasting 40 seconds (see top-left panel of Figure \ref{fig:empirical} for the mean-field dynamics).
+We empirically estimate the system's non-normality $\kappa$, along with the non-normal and reaction modes.
+For this, we introduce a robust empirical method to estimate non-normal and reaction modes directly from data.
+It is based on solving an optimization problem maximizing a quadratic form involving the estimated interaction matrix, which identifies two orthogonal directions, one capturing the system's most amplified response and the other its most sensitive direction.
+This approach bypasses the numerical instability of traditional decompositions and allows reliable detection of non-normal amplification in noisy, high-dimensional brain data (see Methods).

+The bottom-left panel of Figure \ref{fig:empirical} reveals a pronounced increase in the system's non-normality that coincides precisely with the onset of the epileptic seizure and persists long after its clinical termination.
+This provides quantitative evidence that the seizure-related dynamics extend beyond the observable clinical symptoms.
+This conclusion is supported by the sustained high amplitude and variance in the EEG signals, which remain elevated after the seizure has clinically ended.
+Consistent with the increased non-normality observed after seizure onset, we detect quasi-deterministic loops during, but not prior to, the seizure (see top-right panel of Figure \ref{fig:empirical}).

-where $\mathbb{S}^{n-1}$ is the unit sphere in $n$ dimensions. $\langle \mathbf{v}, \hat{\A} \mathbf{w} \rangle$ represents the inner product (or dot product) between the vector $\mathbf{v}$ and the result of applying the matrix $\hat{\A}$ to the vector $\mathbf{w}$.
-It thus measures the degree of alignment or projection of the transformed vector $\hat{\A} \mathbf{w}$ onto $\mathbf{v}$.
-Equation \eqref{eq:n_e_optimization} directly captures the intuition behind the reduced equation \eqref{eq:confined_dynamics} whereby the non-normal component maximally projects onto the reaction component.
-Applying \eqref{eq:n_e_optimization} to the brain connectome matrix $\hat{\A}$ and measuring the projecting along $\hat{\mathbf{n}}$ and $\hat{\mathbf{r}}$, we find that, indeed, the dynamics exhibits stochastic loops (Figure \ref{fig:empirical}, middle).
-Moreover, by measuring the lead-lag correlation between the system's projection along $\hat{\mathbf{e}}_n$ and the mean-field state $\mw{\x}$, we observe that the former leads the later by about $0.25$ seconds (Figure \ref{fig:empirical}, bottom).
-This suggests that epileptic seizures may not only be driven by non-normal dynamics but also that the onset of transient episodes could be anticipated by measuring the system's exposure to non-normal components.
-This insight offers a promising pathway for enhancing the early detection and potential control of seizure events, while also paving the way for managing self-induced instabilities in complex systems more broadly \cite{Troude2024}.
+By analysing the lead-lag correlation between the projection of the system onto the non-normal mode $\hn$ and the mean-field state $\bar{x}$, we find that the non-normal component leads the mean-field dynamics by approximately 0.1 seconds (Figure \ref{fig:empirical}, bottom-right).
+This suggests that epileptic seizures may not only be driven by non-normal dynamics, but that their onset could potentially be anticipated by monitoring the system's projection along the non-normal direction.
+This insight opens promising avenues for early detection and potential control of seizure events, and may also provide strategies for managing self-induced instabilities in complex systems more broadly \cite{Troude2024}.